Get on the path to results today.

 You can file bankruptcy as an individual without legal assistance, however, the even the bankruptcy courts note " seeking the advice of a qualified attorney is strongly recommended because bankruptcy has long-term financial and legal outcomes."

 Importantly, before you attempt to file, you might as well discuss your case with an attorney.
 Check to see if they provide free consultations.
-We are happy to discuss your case with you for free.
+I am happy to discuss your case with you for free, just click here!

 Bankruptcy, unsurprisingly, will negatively impact your credit score.
 Generally, credit scores drop between 100 and 200 points after a bankruptcy, depending on how high the score is before the bankruptcy, i.e. a score of 700 is going to take a larger hit than a score of 580.